kylebakerio/stats-in-vr/README.md

     showlabels: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','load time']}, // please give all inputs in lowercase
     showgraphs: {type: 'array', default:['raf','fps','geometries','programs','textures','calls','triangles','points','entities','load time']}, // this will be auto-filtered down to match above, but you can filter down further if you want, say, 4 values in text, but only 1 in graph form. you can also select `null` or `false` or `[]` to turn off all graphs.

+    //
+    // advanced options:
-    // ADVANCED:
+    //

     // targetmax
     // targetmin
     // samplereport
     // ^ these three are defined below as custom schema options--basically, they take in JSON (if serializing or if defining in HTML, see examples) or straight up JS objects (if adding to scene programatically)
-    // see examples for HTML usage guidance, syntax is very delicate for this

     samplereport: {
       // all numbers in ms